 - Email announcements

 - Release notes

 - Dedicated web pages

 Of course, each of these strategies has pros and cons to consider.
-For example, press releases may be effective for large enterprise users, but targeted social media posts may be more appropriate for small businesses or individual consumers.
+For example, press releases may be effective for large enterprise customers, but targeted social media posts may be more appropriate for small businesses or individual consumers.

 Example of a Product Announcement – Source: Zesty

-There are many reasons to announce updates:
+There are many reasons to announce product updates:

 - Reduce churn by re-engaging users that are unsatisfied with existing limitations and are considering alternatives (e.g., potential attrition).

 - Improve loyalty by showing existing users that you’re cognizant of their needs and always working on improving the product.

 - Boost retention by hooking users on a feature that genuinely helps them become more successful (e.g., boosting stickiness).